What is a Protected Cell Company (PCC)?

-A protected cell company (PCC) operates in two parts – the company core (Jatco Insurance Brokers PCC Ltd) and the cells (for instance, Lex Risk Solutions Cell).
+A protected cell company (PCC) operates in two parts – the company core (Jatco Insurance Brokers PCC Ltd) and the cells.
 A PCC has within itself one or more “cells”, within its company structure, for the purpose of segregating and protecting the cellular assets of the company from those of other cells or the assets of the core itself.
 Once established a PCC can form cells for third parties.

 The core part comprises all non-cellular assets including the company’s core share capital, investments, liabilities and so forth.
 The core share capital may be the minimum required at law or it may be larger depending on its activities.
 The core does not need to take any of the insurance broking risk itself, but must be solvent at all times based on the business written by the whole company, including the cells.